Euclidean E-models: Abstract

 \section{Abstract}

 We study a class of $\mathcal{E}$-models, referred to as Euclidean $\mathcal{E}$-models, in which the operator $\mathcal{E}$ acting on the Drinfeld double squares to minus the identity rather than to the identity.
 This modification leads to significant structural differences from the standard $\mathcal{E}$-model framework.
-Most notably, the $\sigma$-models naturally associated with these $\mathcal{E}$-models possess a Euclidean world-sheet.
+Most notably, the associated $\sigma$-models naturally possess Euclidean world-sheets and real Euclidean actions.

-Although, for some Drinfeld doubles, every Lorentzian $\mathcal{E}$-model admits a natural Euclidean counterpart, the duality, integrability, and renormalization properties of Euclidean $\mathcal{E}$-models are independent of the Lorentzian case and must be studied separately.
-We illustrate the general constructions using the example of a Euclidean bi-Yang–Baxter deformation.
+Although for some Drinfeld doubles every Lorentzian $\mathcal{E}$-model admits a natural Euclidean counterpart, the duality, integrability, and renormalization properties of Euclidean $\mathcal{E}$-models are not determined by the Lorentzian theory and must be studied separately.
+We develop the basic formalism, provide the Euclidean version of Poisson--Lie T-duality, formulate the Euclidean analogue of the integrability criterion, and describe the Euclidean one-loop renormalization flow.
+The general constructions are illustrated by the example of the Euclidean bi-Yang--Baxter deformation.